legendy4141/LanceDB/docs/src/embeddings/legacy.md

 By default, LanceDB calls the function with batches of 1000 rows.
 This can be configured using the `batch_size` parameter to `with_embeddings`.

-LanceDB automatically wraps the function with retry and rate-limit logic to ensure the OpenAI API call is reliable.
+LanceDB automatically wraps the function with retry and rate-limit logic to ensure the API call is reliable.

 ## Querying using an embedding function